kirull1/videocloud/memory-bank/systemPatterns.md

   - Each video can belong to one category
   - Videos can have multiple tags
   - Categories and tags are displayed on video cards and detail pages
-  - Users can filter videos by category or tag
+  - Filtering by category or tag has been removed from home and search pages
 - User interface components:
   - Category badges with distinctive styling
   - Tag chips with hashtag prefix
-  - Filter UI with active state indicators
+  - Simplified UI without filter components
-  - Responsive design with horizontal scrolling on mobile
+  - Cleaner, more focused user experience
 - Database relationships:
   - One-to-many relationship between categories and videos
   - Many-to-many relationship between tags and videos